DaVieci/katacoda-scenarios/new-scenario-template/step4.md

 # CSV File Data

 In the next section, you will see how the data from the csv file can be displayed.
 In contrast to the txt file data, this data is structured in rows and columns.
 That is why we need to use other approaches to view the data.
-First of all, since the data is stored as a schema in pyspark, we can call `printSchema()`:
+First of all, since the data is stored as a schema in pyspark, we can call `printSchema()` (Kakarla et al., 2021, p.
+39):

 `spark_csv.printSchema()`{{execute}}